jerith/claypellet/README.md

 claypellet
 ==========

-Pebble application execution harness, aimed mostly at layout preview.
+Pebble application execution harness, aimed mostly at layout preview and basic functionality prototyping.

+The name comes from the fact that claypellet is more malleable than a Pebble and also significatly less solid and robust.

 This is very experimental at present.
 I have implemented just enough to get one of my basic watchface apps working.

-The name comes from the fact that claypellet is more malleable than a Pebble and also significatly less solid and robust.
+If you need any help getting it working or have suggestions for features, I generally hang out in #pebble on the freenode IRC network.

 License
 -------